 The above observation is a misleading one.
 Certainly the ordination of women with liberal Protestant convictions in the Episcopal Church (and elsewhere) has been one of the major factors in the collapse of orthodoxy in the mainline churches, especially since many of these women have been advocates of a revisionist feminist theology.
-(I have examined this theology in a number of places on my blog.)
 The problem here, however, is not the sex of the people holding the theology, but the theology itself.
-There have been numerous male theologians who have embraced the same liberal Protestant theology, and their theology would be dubious even if it had not a single ordained woman advocate.
-The question should rather be addressed on a case by case basis.
+There have been numerous male theologians who have embraced the same liberal Protestant theology, and their theology would be as dubious, even if it had not a single ordained woman advocate.
+The question should rather be addressed on a case-by-case basis.
 One could equally ask, has the admission of men to clerical status been a blessing or curse to the Christian community?
 Which men under which circumstances, at which period in history?
 Athanasius?
 Arius?
 Cyril?
 Nestorius?
 Innocent III?
-Luther?
-Wolsey?
-Cranmer?
-Calvin?
-Laud?
-Bonhoeffer?
+Martin Luther?
+Cardinal Wolsey?
+Thomas Cranmer?
+John Calvin?
+William Laud?
+Dietrich Bonhoeffer?
 The bishops of the Deutsche Christe?
 Michael Ramsey?
 Rowan Williams?
 Karl Barth?
 Rudolf Bultmann?
 John Spong?
 N.T.
 Wright?
 All were/are male.
 All were/are ordained.

 But no one has a “right” to be ordained.
 Those who advocate women’s ordination are appealing to a language of individual “rights” that is incompatible with Christian orthodoxy.